orbitinstasis/HapticCaseAndroidApp/README.md

 ## Haptic Feedback Case: Android Application
 > The haptic feedback case is a shell that attaches to most modern android phones, it interfaces the user through positional and pressure input on the sides and rear of their device.

-> This application is designed and developed by Ben Kazemi in 2015.
+> This application is designed and developed by Ben Kazemi in 2015, and accompanies the firmware in its associated repository.

 ## Dependencies
 - Android Studio